 The Cameroon Association for Translation Studies (ACTRA-CATRAS) thrives to foster quality and internationally renowned research on translation, terminology and interpreting.

 Promote both the vastness and richness of Africa's linguistic, sociocultural and communication systems.

 Foster research in translation and interpreting studies, with a particular attention to the African perspective – approaches, resources, and stakeholders.

 We are lecturers, scholars, practitioners, students with a common passion: research in translation.

 These range from preprints to book chapters, conference papers, and full-length articles.

-We have been partnering with universities and publishing houses to better boost TS research in Africa.
+We've been partnering with universities & publishing houses to better boost TS research in Africa.

 Our association was founded in Yaounde, Cameroon on 15 April 2018 by a group of university lecturers, scholars, and practitioners in translation, interpreting, and terminology.
 The founding members aimed at promoting research and disseminating insights on languages, translation, and communication.
 This translates into our flagship initiative: a translation studies journal.

 As an innovative translation journal, >Critic publishes works with a multidisciplinary perspective in order to boost research in translation and related fields.
 Our journal primarily accepts articles in English and French, but we equally publish innovative research papers in more European (Spanish, German) & Oriental languages (Arabic).
 Only quality matters to us and our readers.

 Most of our activities aim to advance world-class research (primarily by Africans or about Africa) on translation, interpreting, and intercultural communication,. we host several workshops and publish a scientific journal, along with sensitisation campaigns to help raise awareness on the pertinence of translation studies in and for Africa.